Bhumika-Adhikari/CurveBeamAI-Carpool/README.md

 - User also can assign/de-assign students from the vehicles as well.
 - User can clear the carpool lane to remove all cars.
 - User can reset the carpool lane to its default state where cars are not marked as left.
+- User is notified for all additions/changes made for the carpool lane.

 ## Publish Project to Azure Web App